zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 ### NGroups API
 NGroups references a CG profile and adds other related properties and capabilities.
 Example:

-- The desired count of CGs to scale out by
+- The desired count of CGs to scale-out by

-- The virtual network (VNET) to connect all the CGs during scale out
+- The virtual network (VNET) to connect all the CGs during scale-out

 - The Load Balancer or Application Gateway to connect the CGs